NBA Rumors: Timberwolves Reveal Main Reason Why Jimmy Butler To Rockets Trade Isn’t Happening, Per Marc Stein

 So far, one of the Rockets’ top trade targets is Jimmy Butler of the Minnesota Timberwolves.
 The Rockets have already offered the Timberwolves a trade package including four first-round picks, showing how determined they are in adding Butler to their team.
 Unfortunately, it seems like their offer was not enough to convince the Timberwolves to make a deal.

-Marc Stein of New York Times (h/t Alykhan Bijani of The Athletic) revealed that the Timberwolves don’t really have a plan to send Jimmy Butler to the Rockets.
+Marc Stein of the New York Times (courtesy of Alykhan Bijani of The Athletic) revealed that the Timberwolves don’t really have a plan to send Jimmy Butler to the Rockets.
 Timberwolves owner Glen Taylor and Coach Tom Thibodeau are reportedly in a “strong agreement” about not wanting to trade Butler to Houston.

 “The sentiment remains valid and is unlikely to change.
 Neither Taylor nor Thibodeau wants to be responsible for potentially elevating the Rockets to superpower status by handling Butler to a team that already boasts James Harden and Chris Paul.
 Yet it must be stressed that that is merely Minnesota’s very strong preference.
 The Wolves know they have to trade Butler eventually because they’ll lose him for nothing in free agency if they keep him beyond the Feb.
 7 trade deadline.
 So they can only be so choosy.
 The Wolves, in short, want to trade Butler pretty much anywhere but Houston.”